Sunday Worship FAQ

-A: Worship begins at 10:00am and is generally finished by 11.
-If you want to come early, Sunday School for all ages begins at 9:00am, or you can just come to the Sanctuary for some quiet reflection or to talk with other early birds.
+A: Worship begins at 10:00am and generally lasts an hour.
+Sunday School for all ages begins at 9:00am, or you can just come to the Sanctuary for some quiet reflection or to talk with other early birds.
 After worship, we have a time of fellowship (snacks & coffee) in the Fellowship Hall, which is in the building adjacent to the one in which we worship.

 Q: What should I wear?

 A: Come as you are; there is no dress code.
 As a multi-generational, multicultural church, our styles of dress are quite varied.
 You will see slacks and sport coats, dresses, ties, jeans, button-down shirts, and t-shirts.
 We strive to be respectful of each other's traditions and to welcome all people as Christ.

 Q: What is available for children during worship?